“Go out and play.”

 Dr. Stuart Brown, the founder of the National Institute for Play, studied the lives of Texas murderers.
 He discovered a common thread among these individuals.
 They all suffered from play deprivation in their childhood.
 His subsequent studies have demonstrated a strong correlation between play and our mental health and wellness.

 Neotony, the retention of immature qualities into adulthood, makes human beings one of the most adaptable species.
 As we face stressful times, play can relieve stress and build resilience.
-A game or two will also and keep you younger, a bonus.
+A game or two will also keep you younger, a bonus.

 If you hear someone at your door calling, “Do you want to build a snowman?”
 I suggest you gear up and have some fun.